soleng2018/hol/sa_demo_kit/README.md

 🚀 The **sa_demo_kit** contains scripts for setting up and managing dynamic WAN configurations with support for 1, 2, or 4 uplink interfaces.
 This demo kit provides automated network configuration using FRR (Free Range Routing), DHCP, and RADIUS services running in Docker containers.

-**🚀 NEW: Fully Automated Setup** - It will automatically install all required packages and dependencies, making it perfect for fresh employees with no Linux/networking experience!

 ## Prerequisites

 ### System Requirements